nattlip/com.jilles.proliphix/README.md

                    switched to http min request with promise from request from http deleted the use of module util because this.log works good in sdk2

-07-05-2017   1.0.5 forgot to add http-min dir
+07-11-2017   1.0.5 forgot to add http-min dir

-08-05-23017  1.0.6 fixed a bug that caused thermstatsetbackheat to be copied frm other device
+08-11-2017  1.0.6 fixed a bug that caused thermstatsetbackheat to be copied frm other device

+11-11-2017  1.0.7 fixed bug dat crashed te app at startup